CCMiResearch/DEMOCaseStudies/MEP/2020/ReadMe.md

 # Code of Civil Procedure MI-MEP CTU 2020/2021

-Semestral Works from 2020/2021 MI-MEP CTU Courses.
+Semestral Works from 2020/2021 NI-MEP CTU Courses.

 Students from the Czech Technical University in Prague are modeling legislative procedures and suggest ways to digitize them.
 The process is demonstrated on this video https://www.youtube.com/watch?v=La8xuSyLD_Y